Libraccess/docs/public_html/docs/Minutes and reports/Report Force2015 Conference Jan 2015.md

 *A note on this document:
 Libraccess is a project to build a platform to make open access resources widely available.
+[See all docs here](https://github.com/Libraccess/docs/wiki).
 In relation to this ojective, Libraccess will adopt an open and transparent governance.
 Making minutes and reports public is a contribution to this objective.*

 # Report on #Force2015 Conference, Oxford, 11-13 January 2015.
-Author of this report: Clement Levallois
+Author of this report: [Clement Levallois](http://www.clementlevallois.net)
 Date of the report: 14 Jan 2015.
 Participant: Clement Levallois
 Objective of the participation: connecting with the #openaccess community and stakeholders of scholarly communication to make Libraccess known and gather support for it.